GKPSingh/Disaster-Response-Pipeline/README.md

 # Disaster Response Pipeline Project
+### Project Workspace - ETL
+The first part of the data pipeline is to Extract, Transform and Load process.
+I read, cleaned and stored the data in the SQLite database.
+Data has been cleaned using pandas and is loaded to the SQLite database using pandas dataframe .to_sql() method which is used with an SQLAlchemy engine.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.